Are You Writing to the Void?

 There are no comments or emails, and no connection.
 Eventually the doubts start creeping in:

 Maybe I’m not a good writer.
+Oh my God, my ideas aren’t interesting enough.

-Maybe nobody actually cares.
+Does nobody actually care?

 For many nonfiction authors this experience is painfully familiar, and if you’ve been wondering ‘Why do readers lose interest in my writing?’
 You’re not alone.